paolodelia99/hedging/README.md

 # Hedging

-This repo contains the various notebook where I experiment hedging of a book using `QuantLib` library for pricing and representing the various position in the portfolio
+This repository contains a collection of Jupyter notebooks exploring different hedging strategies for managing a portfolio’s risk exposure.
+The experiments leverage the `QuantLib` library for pricing financial instruments and modeling portfolio positions.

-More notebook to come
+More notebooks and experiments will be added over time.

 ## Author

-Paolo D'Elia
+Paolo D’Elia